Kala Tikka Superstition or Nazar ka Tikka for Babies

 For those who do not know what a kala tika for nazar is – it is a black dot on forehead meaning to protect the bearer of the kala tikka from nazar or evil eye.
 In fact one of the widely searched topics on the internet is how to remove nazar from baby, nazar lagna remedies.
 People also ask on which leg to wear black thread and how to make black thread anklet.
-And for those, who are superstitous but want to come across as modern, the latest in vogue is to put the kala tikka somewhere on the body where it’s hidden for eg. below the feet or the area of the face that is covered by hair !
+And for those, who are superstitious but want to come across as modern.
+The latest in vogue is to put the kala tikka for babies, where it’s hidden for eg. below the feet or the area of the face that is covered by hair !
 To each their own…

 However, every tradition has a reason.
 Some of them are based on science and some rooted in fear.
 Some traditions are relevant even today and some are outdated.
 I have a problem with the ones that are outdated and people are still following them blindly and the ones that are rooted in fear.
 More so with the latter.
 Kala tikka is one such belief followed by hindus as well as Muslims.
 Kala tikka is a black dot on Hindu baby and the same black dot is called a nazar ka teeka in Islam.
 The truth about the science behind nazar lagna and benefits of wearing black thread is only that it gives peace of mind to a person who fears the concept of nazar.

 I live my life with an open mind and being unbiased.
 Ask me a question and you will get an honest answer.
 I am a feminist who chooses to stay unbranded but will instil the spirit of feminism in my daughter.
 Every parent and child is different and your parenting style will depend on who you are as a person, your experience with your own parents and the world and your child’s temperament.